Dmytro-Yakovenko/MeetUp/backend/README.md

     ```json
     {
-      "message": "Event couldn't be found",
+      "message": "Event couldn"t be found",
       "statusCode": 404
     }
     ```

-### Request to Attend an Event based on the Event's id
+### Request to Attend an Event based on the Event"s id

 Request attendance for an event specified by id.